UKHomeOffice/mapping-participants/README.md

 * reduces cost to the overall business
 * reduces and manages projects risks

-"DDaT project has passed sucessfully into Live because it has spoken to a representive sample of 10% of the users.
-Because of that it would be a good way to support the digital transition of the lower DI segment, reducing the number of paper applications"

-The user needs around this are directly related to the government digital inclusion strategy.
+The user needs around this are at the heart of the digital inclusion strategy

 https://www.gov.uk/government/publications/government-digital-inclusion-strategy/government-digital-inclusion-strategy